 The Data Protection regime is underpinned by 6 certain fundamental principles, which form a code for the proper processing of personal data.
 Processing means anything we do with data; such as obtaining, copying, disclosing, altering, retaining or destroying information.
 If we cannot comply with all these 6 principles, we should not be processing the data.
 The principles are summarised in the following diagram:

-6 DATA PROTECTION PRINCIPLES
+DATA PROTECTION PRINCIPLES

-1. Personal data must be lawfully, fairly and transparently processed
+1.Personal data must be lawfully, fairly and transparently processed 2.
+Personal Data shall be collected for specified, explicit and legitimate purposes

 3. Personal data shall be adequate, relevant and limited to what is necessary